centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

   host as not OK.
 When the status is confirmed, the notification process is triggered.
 * The **Normal Check Interval** defines the interval in minutes between checks when the host status is OK.
 * The **Retry Check Interval** defines the check interval in minutes of the Not-OK status of the host.
 * The **Active Checks Enabled** and **Passive Checks Enabled** fields enable / disable the active and passive checks.
-Passive checks are information the monitored resource sends to Central without it having been actively requested, you cqn learn more about passive monitoring [here](../../monitoring/passive-monitoring/enable-snmp-traps.md).
+Passive checks are information the monitored resource sends to Central without it having been actively requested, you can learn more about passive monitoring [here](../../monitoring/passive-monitoring/enable-snmp-traps.md).

 ## Notification tab

 * The **Notification Enabled** field is used to enable or disable notifications concerning the object.
 * The list of **Linked contacts** indicates the contacts that will receive the notifications.
 These contacts must be previously configured in the **Users** section.
 * The list of **Linked contacts Groups** indicates the groups of contacts that will receive the notifications.
-Groups mest be previously configured in the **Users** section.
+Groups must be previously configured in the **Users** section.

-  If the **Vertical inheritance only** option is used to determine contacts and/or groups of contacts that should be notified.
+  The **Vertical inheritance only** option is used to determine contacts and/or groups of contacts that should be notified.
 When enabled on the  **Administration > Parameters > Centreon UI** page, two extra checkboxes appear:

     * If the **Contact additive inheritance** box is checked, Centreon does not overwrite the configuration of the parent host template, but adds the contacts in addition to the contacts defined in the parent template.
     * If the **Contact group additive inheritance** box is checked, Centreon does not overwrite the configuration of the parent host template, but adds the contact groups in addition to the contact groups defined in the parent template.

 * The **Notification Options** define the statuses for which a notification will be sent.
 If no boxes are checked, you will receive notifications for all the statuses listed.
 * The **Notification Interval** is expressed in minutes.
 It indicates the time between sending notifications when the status is Not-OK.
-If the value is defined as 0, the scheduler sends a single notification per status change. the status is Not-OK.
+If the value is defined as 0, the scheduler sends a single notification per status change.
   If the value is defined as 0, the scheduler sends a single notification per status change.
 * The **Notification Period** field indicates the time period during which the notifications will be enabled.
 * The **First notification delay** is expressed in minutes.
 It refers to the time delay to be respected before sending the first notification when a Not-OK status is validated.
 Setting the value to 0 will cause notifications to be sent immediately.